ansarilaith/laith-taha/EZIoT_SDK/README.md

 1. **Huge Data** - Nope.
 You only get 6 fields to post data, and only one allows a long string.
 So, you can post temperatures, counts, status, et cetera, and it you need you can put some JSON into `data4`.
 That's mainly what IoT needs to do.
 And don't forget that the `eziot.link` API will add those extras line timestamps.

+## Anything Else I Need to Know?
+Just to wrap up this introduction:

+1. The `eziot.link` website and API is not interested in collecting your data.
+Your data is intended to be transient and exists in only one location, and when you delete it, or if it gets dropped off the bottom of the stack, then it's gone forever.
+Don't ask about recovering it because it can't be done.
+There are no backups.
+Anything that needs to be maintained should be downloaded to your desktop soon after it is posted.

+1. The `eziot.link` website and API does collect data necessary to maintain a web server.
+Access logs (which include IP addresses) are maintained (but not for very long).
+We also, of course, keep the email address you used to create an account for the period that the account exists (until you delete it).

 # EZIoT SDK Documentation

 ## No Installation